 However, in 2015 new legislation came into force in England, Scotland, and Wales which supports young people to stay living with their current foster carer up until the age of 21 – as long as both parties agree to the arrangement.

-In Northern Ireland, there is also a scheme in place which provides support for young people in education, employment, and training to continue living with their current foster carer up until the age of 21.
+There’s also a scheme in place in Northern Ireland, which provides support for young people in education, employment, and training to continue living with their current foster carer up until the age of 21.

 The urgent need for foster carers

-The Local Fostering Network estimates that on any given day, there are 65,000 children living with almost 55,000 foster families in the UK.
-But approximately 8,600 foster carers are still needed across the UK this year alone – with a child coming into the need for a foster family every 20 minutes.
+The Fostering Network estimates that on any given day, there are nearly 70,000 children living with almost 55,000 foster families in the UK.
+Every year thousands of new foster families are needed – with 30,000 more children coming into care each year.

 Fostering agencies are appealing to people who are thinking about fostering to remain open-minded about the child or young person that they decide to foster.
 There is often a shortage of foster carers for teenagers, yet two-fifths of children in care are aged between 11 and 15 years old.